Isle of Man cricketers face 'biggest challenge yet'

 The Isle of Man cricket side face their "biggest ever challenge" when they begin their ICC Europe Division One campaign in Sussex on Monday.

-Gareth Dawson's side gained promotion to the the top level last September after winning the Division Two tournament in Corfu.
+Gareth Dawson's side gained promotion to the the top level last September after in Corfu.

 The Isle of Man's first match will be against Denmark, last year's champions.